 Create custom fields

-Add custom fields to your interviewing project by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to your interviewing project by clicking the blue Add Custom Fields link at the top of your project.
 From here you can create and manage your custom fields for question scores or whatever other data you need to track.

 Communicate with comments